mindtastic/bouncer/README.md

 ## Setup instructions

+Building the React auth-app image and run containers simultaneously.

+    docker-compose up -d --build

+The react app can be reached using.

+    localhost:3000
-This service uses Keycloak with a PostgreSQL database for user management.
+This service uses Keycloak with a PostgreSQL database for user management and react app for testing.
 Spin up the containers using

     docker compose up